cribalik/mineclone/README.md

-# mineclone - a 7 day challenge
+# mineclone

+The Mineclone projekt is a 7-day challenge to implement a minecraft clone from scratch in C++.

 ![mineclone screenshot](screenshot.png)